 Developing a Financial Condition Indicator System (FCIS)

 for New York State School Districts, May 2003.
-Special Report: by William Duncombe and Bernard Jump (Center for Policy Research at Syracuse University) and Salwa Ammar and Ronald Wright
+Special Report: by William D. Duncombe, Bernard Jump (Center for Policy Research at Syracuse University), Salwa Ammar, and Ronald Wright (Le Moyne College).

 Do Whole-School Reform Programs Boost Student

 Performance?
 The Case of New York City, Final Report submitted to the Smith Richardson Foundation by Robert Bifulco, Carolyn Bordeaux, William D. Duncombe and John Yinger.

 Self-Selection Bias in Quasi-Experimental Evaluations of Whole-School Reform: A

 Comparison of Methods, Robert Bifulco (Duke University), Center for Child and Family Policy.
 Full Report.

 Importance of Accounting for Educational Costs, William D. Duncombe and John Yinger.
 Center for Policy Research, Policy Brief No.10/1998.
 Syracuse University, Syracuse, NY.